michaelsund/laundrylist/readme.md

 ex: attach to a running virtual or physical android device with 'react-native run-android'

-forward devserver ports for redux remote tool with 'npm run remoteandroid'
+forward devserver ports and localhost ports for local server.js 'npm run remoteandroid'

 !dont forget to put the application into dev mode in serversettings.json